FrontISTR/FrontISTR_manual/markdown_files/en/docs/tutorial/example_01.md

 | G731 | 40  | -      | -      | -0.991 | 33 nodes / direct method |
 | G741 | 20  | -      | -      | -0.996 | 33 nodes / dierct method |

-### Nonlinear static analysis
+### Non-linear static analysis

-#### (2-1) exnl1: Geometrical nonlinear analysis
+#### (2-1) exnl1: Geometrical non-linear analysis

-The same model of verification case exA - G was used for the verification model of verification case exI.
-The conceptual diagram of the verification model is shown in Figure 9.1.3.
-A geometric nonlinear analysis is implemented in this model.
-The verification results are shown in Table 9.1.8.
-A nonlinear calculation of the load increment value of 0.1P for 10 steps is implemented for the final load of 1.0P.
+The verification model of exI is the same as those of exA–G. A schematic diagram of the verification model is shown in Fig. 9.1.3.
+A geometric non-linear analysis was performed on this model.
+The verification results are presented in Table 9.1.8.

+The non-linear calculation is a ten-step process with an increment value of 0.1 P and a final load of 1.0 P.

 <div style="text-align: center;">
 <img src="./media/example01_08.png" width="350px"><br>
-Figure 9.1.3: Verification Model
+Fig. 9.1.3: Verification model
 </div>

 <div style="text-align: center; margin-top: 3em;">
-Table 9.1.8: exI: Verification Results (Maximum Deflection Amount History)
+Table 9.1.8: exI: Verification results (maximum deflection amount log)
 </div>

 | Case Name | 0.1   | 0.2   | 0.3   | 0.4   | 0.5   | 0.6   | 0.7   | 0.8   | 0.9   | 1.0   | Linear Solution |